What types of providers are eligible for credentialing?

 What are your Level I and Level II network participation criteria for practitioners, hospitals and facilities?

-- Practitioners (MD and DO, podiatrist, chiropractor, optometrist, nurse practitioner, physician assistant, psychologist, master's level behavioral health, physical therapist, occupational therapist, speech therapist, audiologist, lactation consultant, registered dietician and nutritionist, certified or licensed alcohol and drug counselor)
+(MD and DO, podiatrist, chiropractor, optometrist, nurse practitioner, physician assistant, psychologist, master's level behavioral health, physical therapist, occupational therapist, speech therapist, audiologist, lactation consultant, registered dietician and nutritionist, certified or licensed alcohol and drug counselor, genetic counselor)

 How are effective dates assigned?